gv-americas/ml_course_americas/README.md

 git clone https://github.com/gv-americas/ml_course_americas.git
 ```

-We consider to use `!%cd /content/ml_course_americas` that allows you to import modules from repository.
+We consider to use !curl command that downloads the repository data used for the course.
+If you are on Google Colaboratory session, you will also need to download the plotting scripts from Geovariances.

-Then, navigate to the cloned repository and start the Jupyter notebook server.
+!curl -o phosphate_assay_sampled_geomet.csv https://raw.githubusercontent.com/gv-americas/ml_course_americas/main/phosphate_assay_sampled_geomet.csv

+!curl -o plotting_gv.py https://raw.githubusercontent.com/gv-americas/ml_course_americas/main/plotting_gv.py

 ## Notebooks links with Google Colab